EXHIBITOR TERMS & CONDITIONS

 b.
 Any failure by an exhibitor to furnish their stand by the opening time of the exhibition will be deemed as a cancellation, and the organizer will be entitled to reallocate the space without refund.

 c.
 Exhibitors selling food items must be in possession of current food hygiene certification and may require permission from the venue caterers.
-Any applicable concession fees made by the Venue Owners (normally 37% of gross sales) will be the financial responsibility of the exhibitor; The Nashville Winter and/or Summer Wellness Fests will invoice you for these.
-No food concession can provide Tomato Ketchup as this can stain the floor of the exhibition center.
+Any applicable concession fees made by the Venue Owners (normally 37% of gross sales) will be the financial responsibility of the exhibitor.

 Exhibitors must not block the front of a neighboring stand with their displays nor arrange their stand in such manner as to cause the public to block the aisle in front of it, or any adjacent stand.